worktheclock/replit.github.io/tutorials/graphql-project-part-2.md

 }
 ```

 You will notice that we are overriding the default browser margins and padding applied to the `<body>` element.
-Furthermore, we are using an overflow properties to prevent content from overflowing horizontally - while at the same time forcing a scroll bar (regardless of whether vertical content overflows or not).
+Furthermore, we use overflow properties to prevent content from overflowing horizontally - while at the same time forcing a scroll bar (regardless of whether vertical content overflows or not).
 The latter prevents interface elements from jumping around as the scroll bar appears and disappears.
-We are also adding some background and foreground colours.
+We also add some background and foreground colours.

-### Routing
+### Adding routing

 At the end of [part 1](./graphql-project-part-1), we loaded all our data at once.
 While this was helpful in order to validate that we are able to retrieve the data required, it doesn't make for the best user experience.
-It is common to split the loading of data into specific pages or views as required.
-In computer science, this is called [routing](https://en.wikipedia.org/wiki/Routing).
+We'll split the loading of data into specific pages or views as required.

-Routing is commonly done by means of URL paths that correspond to specific HTML files located on a server.
+Routing is usually done by means of URL paths that correspond to specific HTML files located on a server.
 Alternatively, the server can also intercept [HTTP requests](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) and send back generated HTML to the browser.
-However, in our case, we want all routing to happen directly in the browser without sending new HTTP requests as pages change.
+In our case, we want all routing to happen directly in the browser without sending new HTTP requests as pages change.

 In order to accomplish this, we'll use a common trick called [hash routing](https://itnext.io/why-using-hash-based-urls-in-your-react-spa-will-save-you-more-time-than-you-think-a21e2c560879).
 By placing a hash (`#` ) in our URL we convert everything (including any URL paths) after the hash into a single string.
 Hashing functionality was originally added to URLs in order to have links scroll to specific positions on pages.
 For example, you can go directly to this section in the guide by following the [#routing](https://www.notion.so/routing-c8e9bc6cd4734fcc9a30c0ae7df2d7d7) link.
 Yet, hashes also ended up being super useful for emulating traditional routing in single-page applications.
 Nowadays it is included under the hood in several routing libraries like [React Router](https://reactrouter.com/) and the official [Vue Router](https://router.vuejs.org/).